 The Episode where it is revealed that Dorothy does listen to Rose's St. Olaf stories; she listens enough to tell the father of a family friend one of the stories to inspire him to take back his pregnant sixteen year old daughter.
 The look on Rose's face when she finds out is so heartwarming that you realise just how much the women, despite everything - all the snipes, sarcasm, bitching, arguing - do listen and respect one another.

 When Dorothy's sister visited and offered to take Sophia to live with her, first they worked out their perceptions of Sophia's Parental Favoritism, then when they all agreed that Sophia would stay in Miami:

 Sophia: You're both good daughters.
 Most people my age have children trying to get rid of them.
 My children are fighting over who gets to keep me.

 In "Heart Attack," Sophia, fearing that she's going to die, tells Dorothy that she truly loves her "very, very much."
-Later, as Dorothy breaks down in Sophia's room over her fears of losing her mother, Blanche stands at her side and assures her: "We're here, Dorothy.
-We may not be blood, but we're family."
+Later, as Dorothy breaks down in Sophia's room over her fears of losing her mother, Blanche stands at her side and assures her: "We're your family, Dorothy.
+We may not be blood, but we're here."

 In "Isn't It Romantic," Dorothy's friend Jean, a lesbian, comes to visit, and begins to fall in love with Rose.
 This prompts a few heartwarming moments: